 A Crianza wine is a red wine that has spent one year aging in oak barrels.
 This dark wine with beautiful legs, was a wonderful choice with the heartiness of my main course, considering the wine was full bodied and bold.

 This center of fillet was tender and perfect.
 It was an excellent cut of beef that was served with a flavorful brown garlic sauce.
 I typically do not order a steak, but I do in circumstances like this when I know it will be extraordinary.

 The pommes soufflées were an excellent accompaniment to my fillet as the were not heavy.
 They were light and airy on the inside with a crispy texture on the outside.
 Fifteen little potato soufflées were lined up on a white laced paper doily, and served on a footed silver tray.
 It was an impressionable display of detail in service.

 These little pillows are potatoes that are fried twice.
 The second time of frying after they are cooled, the potatoes will balloon and turn golden brown.

 Taylor’s Select Reserve Port

-I love a hearty bold port after dinner and sometimes before.
-It is not uncommon these days to drink a port as an aperitif rather than the traditional after dinner wine with chocolate.
+I love a hearty bold port after dinner, and sometimes before.
+It is not uncommon these days to drink a port as an aperitif, rather than the traditional after dinner wine with chocolate.
 This delicious glass of Taylor Select Port was classic in every way.
-I have sipped this port before, so I was familiar with it.
+I have sipped this port before, and I was familiar with it.
 When I saw Taylor’s Select on Zalacain’s wine menu, I knew I had to have a glass sometime during my luxurious lunch.